ShakirArt/Control_Flow/README.md

 ## Largest Number

 Take 3 user input.
-Declaire a variable (large) then asign the value of an input to it.
+Declare a variable (large) then asign the value of an input to it.
 Use nested if and compare between the variable (large) and the other numbers.
 If the other numbers are larger than the variable large, then asign that value to large.
 So, at the end of the statement the variable large is the largest number.

 ## Sum of Natural Numbers